2013 UCF Knights football team

 The 2013 UCF Knights football team represented the University of Central Florida in the 2013 NCAA Division I FBS football season.
 The Knights were members of the American Athletic Conference (The American), and played their home games at Bright House Networks Stadium on UCF's main campus in Orlando, Florida.
 The Knights were led by head coach George O'Leary, who was in his tenth season with the team.

 The 2013 season marked UCF's first as a member of the American Athletic Conference.
 The Knights were previously members of C-USA from 2005 to 2012, the MAC from 2002 to 2004, and were an independent from 1996 to 2001.
 UCF was originally barred from postseason play for the 2012 season due to recruiting violations in both football and basketball under previous athletic director Keith Tribble.
 The university was able to persuade the NCAA to postpone the postseason ban until the 2013 season, while they filed an appeal.
 In April 2013, the university won their appeal, the postseason ban was dropped entirely, and the team became bowl-eligible for the 2013–14 season.

 The season was one of the most successful in program history, highlighted by six second-half, come-from-behind victories.
 Four games were won by scores inside the final five minutes, and another was won by a last-second goal line stand, earning the team the nickname the "Cardiac Knights."
+UCF's only loss was a 3-point defeat to eventual #4 South Carolina, a game which the Knights led at halftime.
 The Knights secured the program's fifth ten-win season (1990, 2007, 2010, 2012, 2013).
 It was the fourth such in FBS, as well as the fourth under O'Leary, and the first twelve-win season in school history.
 Thirteen starters from the 2013 season would later play in the NFL, including two first-round Draft picks.